neams-th-coe/cardinal/doc/content/tutorials/cht2.md

  and [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html)
 blocks describe the interaction between Cardinal and MOOSE.
-The MOOSE heat conduction module is here run as the master application, with the nekRS wrapping run as the sub-application.
+The MOOSE heat conduction module is here run as the master application, with the NekRS wrapping run as the sub-application.
-Three transfers are required to couple Cardinal and MOOSE; the first is a transfer of surface temperature from Cardinal to MOOSE.
-The second is a transfer of heat flux from MOOSE to Cardinal.
-And the third is a transfer of the total integrated heat flux from MOOSE to Cardinal (computed as a postprocessor), which is then used internally by nekRS to re-normalize the heat flux (after interpolation onto its [!ac](GLL) points).
+Three transfers are required to couple Cardinal and MOOSE; the first is a transfer of surface temperature from Cardinal (specifically, the NekRS wrapping) to MOOSE.
+The second is a transfer of heat flux from
+MOOSE to Cardinal.
+And the third is a transfer of the total integrated heat flux from MOOSE to Cardinal (computed as a postprocessor), which is then used internally by NekRS to re-normalize the heat flux (after interpolation onto its [!ac](GLL) points).

 !listing tutorials/sfr_7pin/solid.i
   start=MultiApps
   end=AuxVariables

-In addition to these three transfers necessary to couple nekRS with MOOSE, there is a fourth transfer - `synchronize_in`, which transfers the `synchronize` postprocessor to [NekApp](/base/NekApp.md).
+In addition to these three transfers necessary to couple NekRS with MOOSE, there is a fourth transfer - `synchronize_in`, which transfers the `synchronize` postprocessor to [NekApp](/base/NekApp.md).
 The `synchronize` postprocessor is simply a [Receiver](https://mooseframework.inl.gov/source/postprocessors/Receiver.html)